FabioCFonseca/rick_morty_api/README.md

 # Rick & Morty Catalog
-Aplicação para consumo de API externa e exibição dos personagens da série Rick & Morty
+Application for consuming an external API and displaying characters from the Rick & Morty series.

 ## Getting Started
 1. Install Flutter and Dart.